Energy Saving Tips

 - Do not put uncovered liquids in the refrigerator.
 The liquids give off vapors that add to the compressor workload.

-- Range/Oven - Only use pots and pans with flat bottoms on the stove.
+Only use pots and pans with flat bottoms on the stove.
 Use the right-sized pot on stove burners.
-A six-inch pot on an eight-inch burner wastes more than 40 percent of the burner's heat.
+A six-inch pot on an eight-inch burner wastes more than 40 percent of the burner's heat. - Develop the habit of "lids-on" cooking to permit lower temperature settings.
+Keep reflector pans beneath stovetop heating elements bright and clean.

 - Begin cooking on highest heat until liquid begins to boil.
 Then lower the heat control settings and allow food to simmer until fully cooked.